Lattice design and experimental studies of nonlinear resonance at the Cornell Electron Storage Ring: Simulation

-The DA of the TRIBs lattice at different tunes has been checked with frequency map analysis, which indicates slightly reduced DA compared to the CHESS-U lattice \cite{suntao:2022}.
+The DA of the TRIBs lattice at different tunes has been checked with both tracking and frequency map analysis, which indicate slightly reduced DA compared to the CHESS-U lattice \cite{suntao:2022}.
 In order to be sure the beam can survive at different tunes, more realistic tracking simulation including radiation damping and excitation is implemented to check the TRIBs formation in the TRIBs lattice.
-Starting with an initial distribution with design emittance $\epsilon_x$=30~nm$\cdot$rad (Fig.~\ref{fig:track} (a)), 1000 particles are tracked through the lattice at different horizontal tunes.
-Since the horizontal radiation damping time in CESR is 12 $ms$ ($\sim$5000 turns), 4$\times10^{4}$ turns is used for tracking to cover $\sim$8 damping times.
+Starting with an initial distribution with design emittance $\epsilon_x=30$~\unit{m\ rad} (Fig.~\ref{fig:track} (a)), 1000 particles are tracked through the lattice at different horizontal tunes.
+Since the horizontal radiation damping time in CESR is 12~\unit{ms} ($\sim$4700 turns), 4$\times10^{4}$ turns is used for tracking to cover $\sim$8 damping times.
 When $Q_x<0.6613$ (258~kHz), the particles remain in the similar distribution through 4$\times10^{4}$ turns as seen in Fig.~\ref{fig:track} (a).
 When $Q_x>0.6639$ (259~kHz), the particles diffuse from the core to the island buckets.
-Figure~\ref{fig:track} (b) shows the particles occupy three islands as well as the core after tracking 4$\times10^{4}$ turns at $Q_x$=0.6649 (259.4~kHz).
+Figure~\ref{fig:track} (b) shows the particles occupy three islands as well as the core after tracking 4$\times10^{4}$ turns at $Q_x=0.6649$ (259.4~kHz).

-Starting with the distribution in Fig.~\ref{fig:track} (b) and applying a transverse sinusoidal kick at $f$=259.4~kHz same as the core tune, most particles are driven from the core to island buckets (Fig.~\ref{fig:track} (c)) after tracking 4$\times10^{4}$ turns.
-However when the sinusoidal kick amplitude is greater than 3 $\mu$rad, the particles are not clustered in the islands but distributed in the $xp_x$ space evenly (Fig.~\ref{fig:track} (d)).
+Starting with the distribution in Fig.~\ref{fig:track} (b) and applying a transverse sinusoidal kick at 259.4~kHz same as the core tune, most particles are driven from the core to the islands (Fig.~\ref{fig:track} (c)) after tracking 4$\times10^{4}$ turns.
+However when the sinusoidal kick amplitude is greater than 3 $\mu$rad, the particles are not clustered in the islands but distributed in the ($x, p_x$) phase space evenly (Fig.~\ref{fig:track} (d)).

-When starting tracking with the initial distribution as in Fig.~\ref{fig:track} (c) with the sinusoidal kick at $f$=261.35~kHz near the island tune (0.667), the particles are converged back to the core bucket but not fully cleared from the islands buckets after 4$\times10^{4}$ turns (Fig.~\ref{fig:track} (e)).
-When increasing the kick amplitude to 5~$\mu$rad, the particles are cleared from island buckets but most of them are evenly distributed in the phase space (Fig.~\ref{fig:track} (f)).
-This tracking simulation with clearing kicks indicates there may exist an optimal kick amplitude which drives the particles between the islands and core bucket without particle loss.
+When starting tracking with the initial distribution as in Fig.~\ref{fig:track} (c) with the sinusoidal kick at 261.35~kHz near the island tune (0.667), the particles converge back to the core bucket but are not fully cleared from the islands buckets after 4$\times10^{4}$ turns (Fig.~\ref{fig:track} (e)).
+When increasing the kick amplitude to 5~$\mu$rad, the particles are cleared from island buckets but most of them are evenly distributed in phase space (Fig.~\ref{fig:track} (f)).
+This tracking simulation with clearing kicks indicates that there may exist an optimal kick amplitude which drives the particles between the islands and core bucket without particle loss.